Supervisor/supervisor/README.txt

     The server piece of the supervisor is named "supervisord".
-It is responsible for responding to commands from the client process as well as restarting crashed processes.
+It is responsible for responding to commands from the client process as well as restarting crashed or exited processes.
 It is meant to be run as the root user in most production setups.
 NOTE: see "Security Notes" at the end of this document for caveats!

     The server process uses a configuration file.
 This is typically located in "/etc/supervisord.conf".
 This configuration file is an